phyber/mutt-mailboxes/README.md

 ### mutt-mailboxes

-There are (currently) no configuration files for `mutt-mailboxes`, mostly due to being dissatisfied with `configparser` not having list support.
+There are (currently) no configuration files for `mutt-mailboxes`, mostly due to being dissatisfied with `configparser` not having list support and not wanting to include any dependencies not in the Python standard library.

 Configuration is performed via command line arguments, of which there are 3:
   * `--base | -b`